kristinemlarson/gnssrefl/docs/use_cases/use_p475.md

 <code>rinex2snr p475 2020 1 -year_end 2022 -doy_end 254 -archive unavco </code>

-The analysis parameters are set up with <code>make_json_input</code>.
-While ordinarily you need to input the station latitude, longitude, and ellipsoidal height for this code, if the station is in the <code>gnssrefl</code> database, you can put zero values there instead.
+The analysis parameters are set up with <code>gnssir_input</code>.
 We only need the L2C data, so have set the parameter accordingly.
+The azlist2 input emphasizes the good reflection area.

-<code>make_json_input p475 0 0 0 -l2c true -azlist 140 180 170 270</code>
+<code>gnssir_input p475 -l2c T -azlist2 140 270</code>

-The azlist input emphasizes the good reflection area.
-I chose 140 to 270.
-I split it into two regions, one from 140-180 and the other from 170 to 270.
-There is a little overlap in the regions (to the south) so that I don't lose any tracks.
-For sites that have more tracks, I don't usually bother with this.

 Now we run <code>gnssir</code>.
 This will be needed for estimate *a priori* reflector heights for the soil moisture code.
+The newarcs setting chooses the new way of selecting satellite arcs.

-<code>gnssir p475 2020 1 -year_end 2022 -doy_end 254 </code>
+<code>gnssir p475 2020 1 -year_end 2022 -doy_end 254 -newarcs T</code>

 #### Step 2: Soil Moisture